 STAY AWAY JOE 1968

 I can’t with this one.
 True I don’t like Westerns, but Stay Away Joe is beyond terrible.
 Elvis plays a Native American guy in the rodeo.
 Burgess Meredith and Joan Blondell costar.
-Will never ever watch this again – just terrible.

 LIVE A LITTLE LOVE A LITTLE 1968

 True I don’t like Westerns, but Elvis looks SO darn good in this one!
 Plus Elvis doesn’t sing at all.
 “Charro” is played during the credits.
 This is a real western, not like Flaming Star and Stay Away Joe.
-In fact, Charro! was originally for Clint Eastwood.
+In fact, Charro! was originally made for Clint Eastwood.
 Ina Balin costars.

 THE TROUBLE WITH GIRLS 1969